 It is possible to pay about $39 a month for an ecommerce platform and $29 or less a month for a drop-shipping service such as Oberlo or Spocket.
 Thus you could start your ecommerce business for something like $68.

-Some kids spend more on a lemonade stand, and they are more likely to make a profit.
+Some kids spend more on lemonade stands, and they are more likely to make a profit.

-It is going to take more than the cost of dinner to launch your ecommerce business.
+It will take more than the cost of dinner to launch your ecommerce business.
 How much money you need varies based on the particulars of your planned company.
-But in my experience you will require between $5,000 and $50,000 or more.
+But in my experience, you will require between $5,000 and $50,000 or more.

-The U.S. Small Business Administration recommends trying to estimate your start-up costs, which could include:
+The U.S. Small Business Administration recommends estimating your startup expenditures, which could include:

 - Office space,

 - Lawyer and accountant,